klean2050/tiles_ecg_model/README.md

 ### Input ECG data

 Each TILES participant has their ECG recorded for 15 seconds every 5 minutes during their work hours, for a total of 10 weeks.
-In this experiment we consider a subset of 69 subjects, and for each of them we extract all available 15-sec ECG segments.
-We normalize the data per subject before feeding them to the model.

-To preprocess TILES ECG, navigate to the root directory and run the following command:
+Here we extract all available 15-sec ECG segments and eliminate those with quality (i.e., rate of R peak identification) less than 90%.
+We end up with ~275,000 samples which we downsample to 100Hz, filter with a 0.5-40Hz Butterworth and normalize per subject.
+To preprocess TILES data, navigate to the root directory and run the following:
 ```
 python src/scripts/preprocess.py
 ```

-### Augmentation Strategy
+The same preprocessing pipeline is used for every dataset during fine-tuning, implemented in ``loaders``.

-We pre-train the model in a self-supervised manner, through contrastive learning.
-In specific, we consider 2 augmented views of an input ECG signal and we train the network to identify these pairings among all possible pairs in a training batch.
-To augment the ECG samples we use the [PyTorch ECG Augmentations](https://github.com/klean2050/ecg-augmentations) package.
+We pre-train the model in a self-supervised manner, through transform identification.
+To transform the ECG samples we use the [PyTorch ECG Augmentations](https://github.com/klean2050/ecg-augmentations) package.
 First, the input ECG is randomly cropped to 10 seconds and a series of masks and signal transformations are randomly applied based on a set probability.
-This is applied online, twice during training, to produce the 2 augmented views.

-### Backbone \& Objective

-A lightweight ResNet encoder is used to extract latent representations from the augmented data inputs.
-We use a light architecture of 8 blocks and 16 filters at the first block, in order to abide by the domain literature and make the model applicable to real-time settings.
-The 256D output embeddings of a pair of augmented samples are projected to a 128D latent space, where all samples within a batch are contrasted using the NT-Xent loss, adapted from the SimCLR study.
-With this loss, the model is forced to identify the underlying association between augmented versions of the same sample.
-The network is trained for about 60K steps using an AdamW optimizer.
+The network is then trained to identify which transformations were applied.
+We use a lightweight [S4](https://github.com/HazyResearch/state-spaces) model as backbone.

 ## Fine-Tuning Framework

-We transfer the trained ECG encoder to the downstream tasks in a teacher-student setting, where additional sensor streams are trained from scratch for an estimation task, along with aligning their latent representations to those produced by the (frozen) ECG model.
-Hence each modality incorporates a separate network and a double objective to train upon.
-The final state estimation is done using late fusion of the different modalities (i.e., either by prediction fusion or majority voting - TBD).

-### Case: DriveDB

-The specific dataset contains raw sensor measurements like ECG, EDA, HR and respiration information.
-Since no annotations or behavioral or environmental variables are given, we model the state of each driver by predicting 5-min averaged EDA from ECG and HR streams.
-The framework we described is successfully trained to estimate the average EDA value per 5-minute intervals in a subject-independent setting.

-### Case: SWELL-KW

-### Case: WESAD

-The dataset for WEarable Stress and Affect Detection (WESAD) contains ECG data from 15 participants.
-RespiBAN Professional sensors were used to collect ECG at a sampling rate of 700 Hz.
-The goal was to study 4 different affective states (neutral, stressed, amused, and meditated).
-To perform this study, 4 different test scenarios were created.
-First, 20 minutes of neutral data were collected, during which participants were asked to do normal activities.
-During the amusement scenario, participants watched 11 funny video clips for a total of 392 seconds.
-Next, participants went through public speaking and arithmetic tasks for a total of 10 minutes as part of the stress scenario.
-Finally, participants went through a guided meditation session of 7 minutes in duration.
-Upon completion of each trial, the ground truth labels for the affect states were collected using PANAS.

-### Case: Toyota - MIRISE Dataset

-Initial experiment: differentiate between *sunny* and *rainy* conditions.
+We transfer the trained ECG encoder to the downstream tasks, ranging from clinical condition estimation, affect perception, stress and interaction analysis.

 ## Results & Checkpoints

-To view results in TensorBoard run:
+Pre-trained models are shared and described at ``ckpt``.
+Detailed results will be posted along with the accompanying preprint.
+To view training logs in TensorBoard run:
 ```
 tensorboard --logdir ./runs
 ```